NCL Home> Application examples> Models || Data files for some examples

 For more information on non-uniform grids that NCL can handle, see the document "Non-uniform grids that NCL can contour."

-homme_1.ncl: this example shows how to create a basic filled contour plot of a HOMME grid over a cylindrical equidistant map.
+homme_1.ncl: This example shows how to create a basic filled contour plot of a SEAM grid over a cylindrical equidistant map.